timmy224/NBA_Analysis/readme.md

 There is a distinct linear trend when examining the correlation between Team PER and win ratio.
 When comparing teams belonging to different conferences, the Western Conference comparatively has stronger teams indicated by the cluster representing high team PER and win ratio.
 ![Corr_2016-2017](https://github.com/timmy224/NBA_Analysis/blob/master/images/Corr_16-17.png?raw=true)

-The summary of our linear model shows an adjusted R^2 of 0.633 and a significant F-statistic.
+The summary of our linear model showed an adjusted R^2 of 0.633 and a significant F-statistic.
 However, when evaluating our model with residuals, we can see there are extreme residuals (especially Minnesota Timberwolves) with an overestimation for lower team PER.
-Extreme deviations at the tails will skew as observed in the Q-Q plot.
+Our probability value for Omnibus is low which supports that residuals are not normally distributed.
+Extreme deviations at the tails will skew distribution as observed in the Q-Q plot.

 <p float="center">
   <img src="https://github.com/timmy224/NBA_Analysis/blob/master/images/OLS_16-17.png?raw=true" width="290" />
   <img src="https://github.com/timmy224/NBA_Analysis/blob/master/images/Residual_16-17.png?raw=true" width="290" />